AyeCode/geodirectory/readme.txt

 * The default search widget allows you to also search by zip code or location name.
 Listings can be filtered by rating, reviews or date.
 * Our optimized database structure allows for hundreds of thousands of businesses to be listed.
 * GeoDirectory is 100% WPML compatible for multilanguage directories.

+= GDF - Directory Theme Framework =

+GeoDirectory Framework was designed to be used with the GeoDirectory plugin, though it can be used without it.
+You can enable and disable widget areas and also style almost any area of your website from within the Framework Options Page.

+It is extremely easy to build a child theme using GeoDirectory framework as a solid base foundation.
+We will start releasing our own child themes very soon.

+GeoDirectory Framework is 100% responsive and adapts perfectly to any device screen resolution.
+It also provides 2 App look-alike sliding menus.

 = Premium Addons =

 Premium [Addons](http://wpgeodirectory.com/addons/ "Premium addons for GeoDirectory") are provided to extend GeoDirectory and make it a money making global directory toolkit.